Healthy Ageing Research & Practice Group

 About us

-We welcome enquires from prospective students.
-Students wishing to embark on a PhD or gain research experience within our topic areas should contact the relevant staff member directly (contact details available on individual staff profiles) or liaise with Dr Emma Ward.
+We welcome enquiries from prospective students.
+Those interested in undertaking a PhD or gaining research experience in our subject areas should contact the relevant staff member.
+Contact details are available on individual staff profiles.
+You can also contact Dr Emma Ward.

 Our staff